Do you have an allergy to dogs?

 Reducing dog dander in the home

-- Groom your dog daily to minimise the amount of hair/dander that your pet sheds around the house.
+- Groom your dog daily to minimise the amount of hair or dander that your pet sheds around the house

-- Make sure your pet's daily essential fatty acid requirements are met.
-By maintaining optimal levels of EFA's in your pet's diet, you can reduce shedding and dander associated with EFA deficiency.
+- Make sure your pet's daily Essential Fatty Acid (EFA) requirements are met.
+By maintaining optimal levels of EFA's in your pet's diet, you can reduce shedding and dander associated with EFA deficiency

 Allergy free dogs - real or a myth?